Brand Strategy Series

-Positioning vs Ad Campaign
+Positioning vs. Ad Campaign

-I’m going to draw a line in the sand: That the snarky advertisement that gets attention and wins awards for ad agencies ain’t good positioning.
+I’m going to draw a line in the sand: The snarky advertisement that gets attention and wins awards for ad agencies ain’t good positioning.
 That’s an ad campaign.
 Sometimes snark and cleverness are useful and sometimes not, but even Big Ass Fans (the snarkiest name in the business) has a straightforward positioning: “Comfort Solutions For Your Home or Business”.

 Any major advertising expense needs to have a brand strategy that has been well executed as its foundation.

 How Do We Get There?

 Brand Strategy is the work necessary to define your place in the market.
 This work typically focuses on:

 - Your product or service offerings and their value